+VUnetID:

-VUnetID: Your VUnetID identifies you as a member of the Vanderbilt community, allowing you to access services on the Vanderbilt University computer network (VUnet).
+Your VUnetID identifies you as a member of the Vanderbilt community, allowing you to access services on the Vanderbilt University computer network (VUnet).
 The following essential services require a VUnetID and associated password:

-- 1. Vmail, the university's email system - 2.
-OAK (Blackboard), Web-based course management system that allows instructors to post course-related information for students online in a secure environment - 3.
+- I. Vmail, the University's e-mail system - 2.
+Blackboard, the Web-based course management system that allows instructors to post course-related information for students online in a secure environment - 3.
 YES (Your Enrollment Services), single login for student services - 4.
 ResNet, VU network and Internet access for on-campus residents - FNIC computer-lab printer card readers that allow user specified printing via VUnetID and password or Commodore card swipe